About Me

 Rui Li, Martin Trapp, Marcus Klasson, Arno Solin

 In few-shot classification most efforts focus on adapting the backbone to the target domain without considering the importance of backbone training.
-We show flatness-aware backbone training can lead to better generalisation through theoretical and empirical results.
+We show that flatness-aware backbone optimisation can lead to better generalisation through theoretical and empirical results.